 What if I don’t have a return label?

 Lost your label?
 No problem.
-You can find the prepaid shipping labels for Personal Shopper or Prime Try Before You Buy packages by clicking on “What if I don’t have a label?” button on the return in your order history.
+You can find the prepaid shipping labels for Personal Shopper or Prime Try Before You Buy packages by clicking on the “What if I don’t have a label?” button on the return in your order history.

 What if I accidentally took the tag off something I want to return?